cehbrecht/proto-lib-34e/README.md

 ### Use a conda environment

-You can use conda environment with Python 3.7.
+You can use a conda environment with Python 3.7.

 ```
 conda create -n daops python=3.7 pip xarray